Industry Study

 Alaska outpaces the rest of the country, with consumers carrying an average balance of $6,617 on credit cards alone (retail cards not included).
 In contrast, Iowa residents carry $4,289 on average in credit card debt.

-Credit card interest rates hit a new high of 16.98% in 2019 (source) and were at 16.17% in the first quarter of 2022.
-However, the Fed has increased rates, so credit cards rates are rising.
+Credit card interest rates reached 16.98% in 2019 (source) before dropping during the pandemic.
+Rates then surged as the Fed raised rates, peaking at 21.47% across all accounts in Q4 2024, per the Federal Reserve G.19 release.
+Following three Fed rate cuts in late 2024 and another three in late 2025, the average APR has since declined to 20.97% across all accounts and 22.30% for accounts assessed interest as of Q4 2025.
 That said, interest rates can vary wildly depending on which type of credit card you have.
 Store cards, for example, are not included in the data used for this average, and they charge some of the highest interest rates.

 Many credit card issuers offer promotions to appeal to new customers.
 For instance, customers can get a 0% APR promotion on new purchases, balance transfers, or both.